 When coming in for a workout, your customers should not feel like they’re going through an obstacle course trying to reach your gym.
 They should be able to get to your gym from the parking lot with ease.
 This means they won’t want to check in at the building’s front desk or navigate through several sets of stairs and hallways.
 If your gym is not visible from the street or is tucked in the far corner of a building, there should be space on the façade to put up your signage.
 Your customers will thank you for eliminating one less thing for them to worry about in their daily routine.

 Flexibility is key to a good location, so choose a space that can be successfully redesigned around your gym’s needs.
 It’s easier to convert an open-plan office space into a workout studio than to choose premises with different sections that require restructuring or prevent you from doing so.
 Of course, you’ll want to create an environment that encourages people to want to work out, so settle on a building that is well-lit, easy to walk around in, and has a contemporary aesthetic.

-If you’re investing in a well-established fitness brand—such as F45 Training—the franchisor usually defines the type and size of location of your studio to ensure it fits the brand.
+If you’re investing in a well-established fitness franchise brand—such as F45 Training—the franchisor usually defines the type and size of the location of your studio to ensure it fits the brand.
 This is simply to ensure that your gym is set up for success in the short and long term.
-You may be required by the franchisor to do research and scout prospective sites on your own; however, the franchisor will be able to provide a great deal of support in securing a location that best fits your business.

 Join the F45 Training family today and start working towards your own F45 franchise location.